willvieira/ms_STM-managed/manuscript/manuscript.md

 While we simulated temperature changes, TAP was kept constant to the mean value extracted from the database (998.7 mm) because TAP has a relatively small effect on model outputs compared to MAT [@Vissault2020].
 Temperature increased by 0.09 $^{\circ}$C at each time step for the first 20 steps (100 years) for a total increase of 1.8 $^{\circ}$C following the Representative Concentration Pathway (RCP) scenario of 4.5, and then remained constant until the model reached the steady state.
 As we used a linear increase of temperature to represent the boreal-temperate ecotone (ranging from -2.61 to 5.07 $^{\circ}$C) instead of a real landscape, the RCP scenarios are based on the mean global projections [@IPCC2013].
-We further tested the RCP8.5 scenario and observed that the increase in the perturbation intensity with warmer temperatures only deplaced the reponse to higher values, but did not change the overall interpretation compared to RC4.5.
+We further tested the RCP8.5 scenario and observed that the increase in the disturbance intensity with warmer temperatures only shifted the reponse to higher values, but did not change the overall interpretation compared to RC4.5.

 We characterized the transient phase after temperature increases using five different metrics from @Boulangeat2018.
 The first two metrics are the asymptotic and initial resilience as measures of local stability derived from the Jacobian Matrix $J$ at the new equilibrium [@Arnoldi2016].
 $J$ was numerically calculated using the R package rootSolve [@Soetaert2009; @Soetaert2009a].
 The asymptotic resilience ($R_{\infty}$) is the leading eigenvalue of $J$, and quantifies the asymptotic rate of return to equilibrium after small perturbation.
 The more negative $R_{\infty}$, the greater is the asymptotic rate of change back to the equilibrium, and therefore the greater the resilience of the system.
-Although the stability metrics are computed at the new equilibrium, we can derive the initial reactivity of the system to perturbation using algebra transormation of the matrix $J$ [@Neubert1997].
+Although the stability metrics are computed at the new equilibrium, we can derive the initial reactivity of the system to disturbance using algebra transformation of the matrix $J$ [@Neubert1997].
 Initial resilience ($-R_0$), defined by @Arnoldi2016 as the inverse of initial reactivity, is the leading eigenvalue of the following matrix:

 $$